 Topic Indicative content for synchronous and asynchronous delivery RNA Viruses RNA viruses include some of the major viral pathogens such as influenza virus, SARS-CoV-2, poliovirus and measles.
+Retroviruses, including HIV, are also explored in this section.
 In this topic you will cover how these viruses replicate, how they are transmitted and how they cause disease.
 DNA Viruses Following a similar approach to the topic on RNA viruses this part of the unit will introduce the core molecular virology and pathogenesis of viruses that use DNA as their genetic material.
-A variety of examples and case studies, including members of the herpesviridae, smallpox, papillomaviruses and adenoviruses will be used to explore viral biology and pathognesis.
-Retroviruses This part of the unit will consider the historical aspect of retroviruses, their contributions to understanding viral and mammalian cell functions, and their contribution to molecular and cell biology.
-HIV will be presented as a detailed case study.
-Treating viral The unit will include close consideration of the methods available to infections treat viral infections.
+A variety of examples and case studies, including members of the herpesviridae, smallpox, papillomaviruses and polyomaviruses will be used to explore viral biology and pathognesis.
+Evolution of Viral Pathogens This part of the unit will focus upon the varied mechanisms by which viral pathogens mutate and evolve.
+The influence of vaccines, antiviral treatments and host immune responses upon viral evolution will be considered.
+Diagnosing and treating viral infections The unit will include close consideration of the methods available to diagnose and treat viral infections.
 Case studies will introduce the use and application of antiviral drugs, vaccination and educational strategies in controlling and treating virus-based infections.
 Consideration will be given to challenges, successes and an outlook for the future.

-These topics are supported by two synchronous teaching sessions on the 23rd October 2021 and the 13th November 2021.
+These topics are supported by two synchronous teaching sessions on the 22nd October 2022 and the 12th November 2022.
 Teaching on these dates will provide additional details, material and information around the topics covered.
 Full details of the precise content and timings of these sessions is provided in advance on the course VLE.